rijkvanzanten/luaus/README.md

 This scoreboard has a lot of built-in features.
 The next list is documented according to the flow of play, from the zero-state to the end of a game.

 ### Real-time traffic
-Luaus is completely real-time; meaning that everything that happens, from a player joining a game to that same player winning the game, is immediately visible for everyone who needs this information.
+Luaus is completely real-time; meaning that everything that happens — from a player joining a game to that same player winning the game — is immediately visible for everyone who needs this information.
 This makes sure that there are no delays during actions.

 Here is the exact list of real-time events:
 - Game creation